cjgeyer/foo/README.md

-R package `foo` is a toy R package to serve as an example for statistical confusing classes.
-(Actually now two packages, see the end of this README.)
+R package `foo` is a toy R package that serves as an example for statistical confusing classes.
+(Actually it's now two packages.
+See the end of this README.)

 It illustrates calling C or Fortran from R.